-SRAM have launched a dedicated downhill version of itsX01 second tier mountain bike drivetrain.
-Badged X01 DH, it's available this April in two flavours: A pioneering, ultra light and compact 7-speed option and a 10-speed version that makes use of several existing SRAM components.
-BikeRadar now have complete details, including pricing and claimed weights, for this exciting new group.
+SRAM has launched a dedicated downhill version of itsX01 second tier mountain bike drivetrain.
+Badged X01 DH, it’s available this April in two flavors: A pioneering, ultra light and compact 7-speed option and a 10-speed version that makes use of several existing SRAM components.
+BikeRadar now has complete details, including pricing and claimed weights, for this exciting new group.

 X01 DH X-SYNC Carbon Crank & Chainrings

 The new downhill-specific crank uses carbon fiber arms and comes in at a claimed weight of 740g including the bottom bracket.
 XO1 DH uses the same 94mm BCD as regular X01, differing from the 76mm BCD rings and spiders used on the flagship XX1 group.
 Chainrings sizes will also be the same as regular X01 with 30, 32, 34, 36 and 38 tooth options.
 Both GXP and BB30 bottom-bracket versions will be available.

 Talking of chainrings, SRAM’s X-Sync models will once again play a key part in retaining the chain of the new group with the stepped narrow-wide design appearing unchanged for the downhill group.